Five-Finger Fern, Western Maidenhair

 Hazelnuts, sometimes called filberts, are selections of the European species Corylus avellana...

-Native to the eastern United States, this is closely related to Adiantum aleuticum, with simi...
+From eastern North America, this is closely related to A. aleuticum, with similar fronds and ...